kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-07-14-microsoft-annual-report-financial-overview-and-analysis.md

 Every annual report with financial statements within it, tells a story.
 And a story that Microsoft's annual report and financial statements tell is a classic "comeback" story.

-**Microsoft's annual report story is about once a dominant company that ruled in the PC era and later got under pressure as consumers shifted from PC to smartphones.
-Moreover, its new cloud-based competitors emerged that threatened its business software dominance.**
+**Microsoft's story is about once a dominant company that ruled in the PC era and later got under pressure as consumers shifted from PC to smartphones.
+Moreover, new cloud-based competitors emerged that threatened Microsoft's business software dominance.**

 Microsoft went through several bad years.
 The issue was not primarily in company profits at the time, as it was able to keep making money from its legacy products.
 The problem was that its strategy for how it plans to become relevant in the new age was quite unclear.
 Everything culminated by the questionable [acquisition](https://news.microsoft.com/2013/09/03/microsoft-to-acquire-nokias-devices-services-business-license-nokias-patents-and-mapping-services/) of another struggling company that once dominated its market.
 The company name was Nokia.